priyas21/PracticeGit/Readme.md

 ### If you want to work on some feature > use branches ; a different timeline

 - `git branch < branch name>` : `git branch cat`
+- `git checkout -b  <branch name>` : Creates the branch and checks it out in the same command
 - `git branch` : to see which branch you are currently on
 - `git checkout <branch name >`: to jump to a specified branch
 - `git checkout cat` : head will be now on cat branch